 Wildfire Dust Analysis

-Method: The wildfire analysis is designed to identify wildfire debris (soot, vegetative char, and ash) using a combination of Polarized Light Microscopy (PLM) and Scanning Electron Microscope (SEM) with Energy Dispersive Spectroscopy (EDS).
-Vegetative char and ash from wildfire related sources can be conclusively documented as well as differentiated from other forms of combustion residues from heating sources, cigarettes or industrial burners.
+The wildfire analysis is designed to identify wildfire debris (soot, vegetative char, and ash) using a combination of Polarized Light Microscopy (PLM) and Scanning Electron Microscopy (SEM) with Energy Dispersive Spectroscopy (EDS).
+Vegetative char and ash from wildfire related sources can be conclusively documented.

 Information provided by the analysis: